-The Group achieved a net profit for the 2013 year of \$97,032 (2012: \$425,613) after including Maestro Circle donations of \$190,000 (2012: \$230,000).
-The net operating result for the year was impacted by difficult trading conditions in a competitive arts market in Sydney.
-Whilst ticket sales revenue increased by 5% over 2012, set targets were not achieved.
-Subdued economic conditions and reduced touring activity also impacted corporate sponsorship and other revenue.
+The Group achieved a net profit for the 2014 year of \$16,345 (2013: \$97,032) after including Maestro Circle donations of \$394,000 (2013: \$190,000).
+The group also received a donation of \$580,000 from the SBS Radio and Television Youth Orchestra on wind-up to support the Sydney Symphony Orchestra Fellowship Program.
+The net operating result for the year was impacted by a continuation of difficult trading conditions in a competitive arts market in Sydney.
+Revenue and production expenses increased due to renewed international touring to China.
+Overall operating expense increases were matched by a growth in supporting revenue.
 Inflationary pressures on costs again exceeded the indexation levels on Government funding.

-The Group presented the Sydney Symphony, the Sydney Sinfonia and the Sydney Symphony Fellows in performances to a total audience of more than 300,000 people during the year ended 31 December 2013 in Sydney, outer metropolitan and regional NSW performing arts centres.
-The Company did not undertake an international tour in the 2013 year.
+The Group presented the Sydney Symphony, the Sydney Sinfonia and the Sydney Symphony Fellows in performances to a total audience of more than 300,000 people during the year ended 31 December 2014 in Sydney, outer metropolitan and regional NSW performing arts centres.
+The Company completed a 7 concert international tour to China in the 2014 year.
+This was a tour that enabled repeat performances at key primary cultural cities - Beijing, Shanghai and Guangzhou, together with performances in emerging "second tier" cities new to the SSO - Jinan, Xi'an, Hangzhou and Shenzhen and was a highly successful first tour with David Robertson as Principal Conductor and Artistic Director.